Beauty Bites Beast Writer's Workout Links

 Nora Dunn "Saturday Night Live" alum, says, "Ms. Snortland has written a show with great tenderness, surprise, and revelation.
 She delivers a poignant and completely original insight into the mother/daughter relationship that is deeply moving, and often profound."

-Ken Gruberman, Grammy award winner says, “I liked Ellen's play so much that
+Ken Gruberman, Grammy award winner says, "I liked Ellen's play so much that I married her!"

-* Ms. Snortland is currently raising funds for her documentary
+Ms. Snortland is currently raising funds for her documentary

-See the preview at: snortland.com/BEAUTYBITESBEAST/index.html
+See the preview at: www.BeautyBitesBeast.com

 Your contributions are tax deductible as allowed by law